adrian-kwiatkowski/resume/README.md

 ## Obostrzenia

 The app was supposed to show what are the current governmental restrictions (caused by COVID-19 pandemic) in Poland, based on user's location.
-Together with my friend, we wrote the **MVP** in **Flutter** and submitted it to the App Store and Google Play.
+Together with my friend, we created the **MVP** in **Flutter** and submitted it to the App Store and Google Play.

-Unfortunately - due to the fact that this was a personal project rather than a one from a recognized institution, such as a governmental entity or hospital - it got rejected, so we decided to abandon the project.
+Unfortunately - due to the fact that this was a personal project rather than a one from a recognized institution (such as a governmental entity or hospital) - it got rejected, so we decided to abandon the project.

 What I've learned: